Records & Registration

 Students enrolling at the college who believe they are proficient in a subject due to Continuing Education Units (CEUs), life experiences or professional certifications may request credit by examination.
 The examination may be written, oral, a performance test, or a combination of these.

 To seek credit by examination, a student should obtain guidance from his/her faculty advisor, approval from the program head of the course in question, and must be registered for the course for which credit by examination is sought.
 The examination for credit must be administered by the instructor during the first eight class days of the semester.
 Fees for credit by examination are the same as for regular enrollment.
-If the examination is completed satisfactorily with a grade of “C” or better, the instructor will then complete a “Credit By Examination” form and forward it to the director of records for a grade of “CE” to be awarded.
+If the examination is completed satisfactorily with a grade of “C” or better, the instructor will then complete a “Credit By Examination” form and forward it to the Office of the Registrar for a grade of “CE” to be awarded.
 A student who is unsuccessful with the examination may not request a second attempt but may remain in the course through completion of the semester.
 The decision of the examining faculty is final.